Yanuh-Jat: State of Israel

 According to the United Nations Partition Plan for Palestine, Yanuh-Jat was to be a part of the proposed Arab state.
 In August 1948, during the 1948 Arab–Israeli War, a number of Druze villages in the western Galilee were within the Israeli military sphere of control.
 Yanuh and Jat were among several Druze villages located in the military zone of Arab Liberation Army (ALA) of Fawzi al-Qawuqji.
 Yanuh was the only village to host the ALA and in September more ALA fighters were sent to the village as reinforcements to buttress the defense of Tarshiha where the ALA had a headquarters.
 On 29 October Israeli forces launched Operation Hiram, an offensive resulting in the capture of much of the central Galilee and some villages in southern Lebanon.
 During the operation, armed residents from Yanuh and Jat put up resistance to the IDF Sword Battalion, ending with the deaths of 17 Israeli soldiers, 14 of whom were Druze.
 The Israeli unit had not expected a confrontation with the two villages because representatives from Yanuh had previously made a secret pact with the Israeli authorities not to resist.
 The families of the slain Druze soldiers were given compensation by the residents of Yanuh and Jat, although the two villages later experienced neglect from the government when Israel established control over the area since they were perceived as having betrayed the state.
 None were expelled, however.

 Yanuh-Jat gained local council status in 1990.
 According to the Israel Central Bureau of Statistics (CBS), it had a population of 5,300 in 2006 and 6,500 in 2019.
 All of the town's inhabitants are Druze.
 Before a municipal merger in 1990, Yanuh and Jat were separate villages.
 In 2003 an economic emergency plan was introduced in which Yanuh-Jat was merged with the neighboring villages: Julis, Abu Snan and Yarka.
 In the wake of objections by the local population, the merger was cancelled.

+During the Gaza war, two IDF Druze officers and both natives of Yanuh-Jat, Salman Habaka and Alim Abdallah, were killed in clashes.